rohangawade-2604/Backend-Node-Js-1/README.md

 - multiple such collection are stored in a place called DB.
 - You can have any number of database.
 - A database groups created to ristrict access levels, create replicas, sharding etc

+here are some command as follow below in this is